Skip to main content

 • A-LevelA*AA

-Chemistry, At least one of Biology, Mathematics, or Physics required.
+Chemistry, One of Biology / Physics / Mathematics required.
 Biology recommended.Applicants need Chemistry and at least one of Biology, Mathematics or Physics; most applicants have at least three science/mathematics A levels.
 Psychology is not counted by the Department as an enabling science subject; Further Maths may support an application and applicants should ask Colleges how it may be treated.

-HL: Chemistry, At least one of Biology, Mathematics, or Physics required.
+HL: Chemistry required.
 Biology, If studying Higher Level Mathematics, Analysis and Approaches is recommended for the most competitive application recommended at HL.IB Higher Level subjects are used to meet A-level-style subject requirements.
 Cambridge recommends Analysis and Approaches if taking IB Higher Level Mathematics, while Applications and Interpretations will also be considered.
 Some Colleges may set higher or more specific conditions.

 • Advanced Placement (AP)Minimum five AP Test scores at 5, plus high school qualification and SAT/ACT evidence where applicable; no Veterinary-specific AP offer tile is published on the course page.